sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/translate-markdown-to-document-object-model/_index.md

 ai_search_scope: words_nodejs
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 url: /nodejs-net/translate-markdown-to-document-object-model/
-aliases: [/python/translate-markdown-to-document-object-model/]
-timestamp: 2024-10-21-11-17-44
+timestamp: 2025-07-09-10-05-05
 ---

 To programmatically read, manipulate, and modify the content and formatting of a document, you need to translate it to the Aspose.Words Document Object Model (DOM).

-In contrast to Word documents, Markdown does not conform to the DOM described in the [Aspose.Words Document Object Model (DOM)](/words/python-net/aspose-words-document-object-model/) article.
+In contrast to Word documents, Markdown does not conform to the DOM described in the [Aspose.Words Document Object Model (DOM)](/words/nodejs-net/aspose-words-document-object-model/) article.
 However, Aspose.Words provides its own mechanism for translating Markdown documents to DOM and back, so that we can successfully work with their elements such as text formatting, tables, headers, and others.

 This article explains how the various markdown features can be translated into Aspose.Words DOM and back to Markdown format.